Eclipse-SDV-Hackathon-Accenture/maestro-challenge/eclipse-bluechi/README.md

               imagePullPolicy: IfNotPresent
     ```

+If you edit the source code of a component then build and push an image of it to your container registry, you will need to edit the corresponding `{SERVICE_NAME}.yaml` file in the `/etc/containers/systemd` directory.
+The value of the `image` field should point to the image in your container registry.

 Creating, changing or updating a file in `/etc/containers/systemd` requires you to run `systemctl daemon-reload` afterwards to generate the corresponding systemd unit files in
 `/run/systemd/generator`.

-If you edit the source code of a component then build and push an image of it to your container registry, you will need to edit the corresponding {SERVICE_NAME}.yaml file

 ### Service Lifecycle